baskie/kingstonregatta/src/content/pages/circulation.md

 ---
 layout: article.njk
-title: Competitiors - Circulation on the Water
+title: Competitors - Circulation on the Water
-pageTitle: Competitiors - Circulation on the Water
+pageTitle: Competitors - Circulation on the Water
 articleTitle: Circulation Pattern on the Water

 templateEngineOverride: njk,md